Victor Guazzelli: Biography

 In 1958, Guazzelli came back to the staff at Westminster Cathedral, at the time when Pope John XXIII was beginning to make changes in the Catholic Church, which would culminate in the Second Vatican Council and the new rite of mass.

 In 1970, Guazzelli was made an auxiliary bishop of Westminster and titular Bishop of Lindisfarne.
 In 1976, Cardinal Hume divided the diocese into pastoral areas and Guazzelli was made area bishop in east London, covering the deprived boroughs of Tower Hamlets and Hackney.
 Guazzelli came home, making his base in Pope John House in Poplar – not far from where Cesare pushed his ice cart 50 years before.

 In 1975, Guazzelli became president of the peace movement, Pax Christi.
 In May 1982, he condemned the Falklands War and called for British troops to return.
 In 1983, he backed Bruce Kent, one of his own priests and General Secretary of CND.
-The Pope's man in London described Kent as an 'idiot', remarks Guazzelli furiously condemned as offensive.
+Bruno Heim, the Vatican's Apostolic Delegate to Great Britain described Kent as an 'idiot', remarks Guazzelli furiously condemned as offensive.
 That year, Guazzelli was the only English Catholic bishop to join a big CND demonstration in Trafalgar Square.

 He then turned his attentions to an East End in the throes of change.
 The Isle of Dogs was a huge building site for Canary Wharf, an increasingly bitter strike was being played out at the News International plant at Wapping, and the parties of the far right were mobilising against immigration into the East End.
 Guazzelli, from his Poplar base, saw a way to bring together residents and community leaders and make their voice heard.
 He invited all to have their say at the new East London Pastoral Area.
 There were workshops, training days, and discussion sheets printed, with cartoons explaining the Work of the Second Vatican Council.
 As the physical and social fabric of the East End was stretched to the limit, the role of the parish priest was to change too – with less emphasis on 'maintaining' the parish, more on going out on 'missions'.
 Guazzelli gathered a 'hit squad' of priests to conduct intensive six-week missions in the parishes.
 Meanwhile, the tireless bishop was active as a member of the Latin American Desk of the Catholic Relief Agency Cafod, visiting Brazil in 1981.
 He was also the English representative on the Apostleship of the Sea – the mission to seafarers.
 During Victor's life span he saved many lives with the relief agency.

 He stayed on at Poplar after retirement age but, after a haemorrhage, his life saved by the nuns at Pope John House, he decided to return to Westminster Cathedral.
 He kept working to the end – leisure time was filled with stamp collecting, playing Bach on the organ, and a round of golf.
 The Lindisfarne connection came in handy: he became an overseas member of Shooters Hill Golf Club on the basis that his see was an island.

 Guazzelli died on 1 June 2004, aged 84.